 Cisco to lay off 350 employees in latest job cut round

-The company revealed this in a filing with the California’s Employment Development Department, reports Market Watch.
+The company revealed this in a filing with California’s Employment Development Department, reports Market Watch.

 Cisco will lay off 227 people in San Jose, and another 123 in nearby Milpitas, California, effective from October 16.